Why Do I Either Explode or Shut Down Emotionally? Understanding regulation.

 Is Emotional Numbness a Trauma Response?

+Sometimes, yes.
+Though trauma is a loaded word, I’m careful when approaching it.
 One way to think about trauma is in two general categories:

 Big “T” trauma refers to overwhelming events like abuse, violence, or war experiences.
-When those events weren’t processed in a safe, supportive environment, reminders later in life can trigger intense emotional and physical reactions, or numbness.
+When those events weren’t processed in a safe, supportive environment, reminders later in life can trigger intense emotional and physical reactions or numbness.

 Small “t” trauma refers to repeated experiences of not being seen, heard, or emotionally supported.
 For example, growing up with caregivers who were absent, overwhelmed, or emotionally unavailable can teach a child that their feelings don’t matter or aren’t welcome.